 Along the puna coastline starting from the Hawaiian Paradise Park subdivision, Ha’ena beach is a fun hike through the coastal Puna trail leading through jungle and dense forested areas with lush coconut trees, native palms, ferns and other indigenous plantings.
 The hike to Ha’ena beach takes about an hour and twenty minutes and you reach a lagoon area with a black and green sand beach.
 The waters ebbing and flowing create these fascinating patterns from the changing and swirling black and green sand and you’ll also see various sea turtles, endangered nene goose and other native marine life from the area.
 Check out this post on visiting Ha’ena beach here for more details and inspiration to visiting this fantastic black sand beach.

 Check out these posts on visiting some other Hawaii attractions on the island

 Visit the Green Sand Beach in South Point, Hawaii

 An entire guide to visiting the Puna District of Hawaii

-Tips to visiting a black sand beach in Hawaii
+Tips to visiting the 10 black sand beaches of Hawaii

 Wear slippers or water shoes on the beach because the black sands are hot.